How Many Sides Does Circle Has

 Conclusion

 So, how many sides does a circle have?
 The answer is not straightforward.
 In traditional geometry, a circle doesn't have sides in the same way a polygon does.
-However, through the lens of calculus and limits, a circle can be conceptualized as a polygon with an infinite number of infinitesimally small sides.
+Even so, through the lens of calculus and limits, a circle can be conceptualized as a polygon with an infinite number of infinitesimally small sides.
 This perspective enriches our understanding of geometry and highlights the power of mathematical abstraction.